sylvrs/electric-cowboy/INSTALLATION.md

 ![Modpack Instance Option](.github/installation/instance_option.png)

 Congratulations!
 You have now successfully installed the modpack and are ready to play!
 Make sure to configure your game however you need to!
-This may include adding resource packs and tuning graphic options!
+This may include adding resource packs, tuning graphic options, and updating keybinds!
 ![Successful Installation](.github/installation/successful_installation.png)